 A survey of recent German films including comedies, dramas and films addressing current social issues.
 Particular emphasis is placed on vocabulary development, learning about current German culture and viewing and responding to films.
 Conducted in German.
+Germ 311 is highly recommended prior to this course.

-Credits Awarded: 2 or 4 Terms Offered: Fall Prerequisites: Germ 311 or equivalent or placement
+Credits Awarded: 2 or 4 Terms Offered: Fall